Login

 When I started developing the Black Belt Coder website, I knew I'd need to support coloring source code.
 In my case, my priority was to easily support many different programming languages.
 And I wasn't as concerned about getting each and every nuance of each language exactly correct.

-So my approach was to create a tokenizer that could tokenize the input in a very generic way according to a set of language rules.
-Moreover, I decided to store the language rules in a plain-text file where I could easily add and modify the languages that my code would support.
+So my approach was to create a data-driven tokenizer that could tokenize the input in a very generic way according to a set of language rules.
 The tokenizer would read the rules for the current language, and then process the source code using those rules.
+As a result, the colorizer will handle the most common cases for any language you can write the rules for, making the code ideal for situations that need to support a number of different languages.

 I will take a top-down approach by showing how you would call some of the classes.
 I'll also discuss some of the higher-level classes.
 But I'll sort of gloss over some of the lower level routines.
 All my source code is included in the downloadable project associated with this article, so you can examine the lower-level routines at any depth you like.